-There are over 3,500 computers spread over the four University campuses available for students use.
-The University uses a Virtual Learning Environment called Blackboard where students can access course materials and communicate with staff and other students via message boards.
+The University uses a Virtual Learning Environment called Blackboard where students access their course materials, and can communicate and collaborate with staff and other students.

-At University level, Services for Students provide advice and guidance on accommodation, financial and legal matters, personal counselling, health and disability issues, careers and the chaplaincy providing multi-faith guidance.
-The International Office provides particular support for international students.
-The University of Westminster Students' Union also provides a range of facilities to support all students during their time at the University.
+Student Affairs provide advice and guidance on accommodation, financial and legal matters, personal counselling, health and disability issues, careers and the chaplaincy providing multi-faith guidance.
+The Student Affairs Hub is located at 101 New Cavendish Street, Cavendish House (1st Floor), with an additional office located at the Harrow Campus.